 Farmers may choose to market collectively.
 A farmers’ association may get together and jointly market their crop on a formal market, such as to be found in most of the rural towns.

-Refer to the “Export” chapter in this publication.
+Refer to the “Export” page in this publication.

 There are many regulations and rules if you wish to enter this way of marketing your produce.
 The National Agricultural Marketing Council (NAMC) can help you with information to see if this is an option for you.